 Hemi nodded.

 Percy slipped down the ladder and tapped Chips on the shoulder.
 “Chips, I think it would be good if you joined Gregory in the bottom of the boat.
-And bring a welding rig down there with you… just in case.”
+And bring a welding rig down there with you . . . just in case.”

 “If you’re fuckin’ staying in this room, I’m happy to go somewhere else.”
-Chips left the sonar compartment moving forward toward the cargo hold to find her welding rig.
+Chips left the sonar compartment to find her welding rig.

-Captain Percy sat in the seat Chips vacated and glanced at the empty radar scope to make sure it remained empty.
-She put the sonar headphones on, and turned the directional control until she could hear the soft buzz of the Gnat’s electric motor.
+Percy sat in Chips’s vacated seat and glanced at the empty radar scope to make sure it remained empty.
+She put the sonar headphones on and turned the directional control until she could hear the soft buzz of the Gnat’s electric motor.
 Shakes was lining up directly behind the Prospect, slightly deeper and with more speed.
 She could follow his progress with a fair amount of precision through the sonar and its range finder.
 But he disappeared for a minute when he moved into their wake where the sonar could not hear anything.
 In another minute she expected to hear the Gnat directly underneath the Prospect.

 On board the Gnat, Shakes leaned his head down at a painful angle, looking up through the small viewport and trying to see exactly where he was in relation to the hulking gray wall slowly parting the waters above him.

 “Fuuuuuck.
 They shoulda mentioned that this would be stupidly fuckin’ dangerous,” Shakes said to himself.
 “I walked right into this, I guess.
-Or maybe they are like a backyard bully in a pool, tormenting me—the scrawny kid—by holding my head underwater… Though I suppose some people must be into that sort of thing.”
+Or maybe they are like a backyard bully in a pool, tormenting me—the scrawny kid—by holding my head underwater . . .
+Though I suppose some people must be into that sort of thing.”
 He glanced at the stacks of porno at his feet.

-“Captain Shakes,” Hemi’s voice came over the ship-to-ship with all the bass notes stripped out of it, “do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the Prospect or so.
+“Captain Shakes.”
+Hemi’s voice came over the ship-to-ship with all the bass notes stripped out of it.
+“Do not forget that since we are moving, you are going to have to give your boat a little more motor when you get within a meter of the Prospect or so.
 We are going slow enough that it should not be too dramatic, but you also do not want to get sucked back into the Prospect’s propellers.”

 “Aye, fuck you all,” he did not bother to respond on the radio, his hands too busy with the controls of the Gnat.
 “This little boat weren’t built for this shit.
 Handles like a fucking beach ball underwater.”

 He was pushing up from behind, moving slightly faster than the Prospect.
 Through the viewport, he could just see the little black circle of the mating collar he was shooting for.
-He realized now that he would lose sight of it when he got closer and the target slipped beyond his ability to crane his neck.
+He realized now that he would lose sight of it when he got closer, and the target slipped beyond his ability to crane his neck.

 He squeezed the ballast blow handle in a short burst, and the Gnat popped up an entire meter closer to the underside of the Prospect.
 “Ugh, too fuckin’ much, too fuckin’ fast.
-Gently—was what Hemi said—gently…”
+Gently—was what Hemi said—gently . . .”